 It wasn't so long ago when they really depended on you.
 Now they really want to assert their independence, thoughts and ideas.
 Being ten marks the start of a transitional period, from late childhood to the much-feared, teenage stage.
 It's almost time to start preparing them for the next stage of school and life.

-For now, your ten year old is very content.
+For now, your child is very content.
 Relationships, especially with their peer group, are really important.
 They'll start to value their friends' opinions more highly and they will also be sure of who their best friends are.
 With peers, your child will express a side of themselves that you probably won't see - which is important to the development of their identity.
-At Perform Plus, it's wonderful to see lots of little friendships forming; friendships which often outlast the children's time with us.
+At Perform, it's wonderful to see lots of little friendships forming; friendships which often outlast the children's time with us.

-At ten, it's not too late to encourage positive behaviours (like helping with the household chores) before the years of teenage rebellion truly hit.
+At this age, it's not too late to encourage positive behaviours (like helping with the household chores) before the years of teenage rebellion truly hit.
 Ten year olds are still eager to please parents at this age - so take advantage of this!

-Here are some of my thoughts on issues that may be of interest to parents of ten year olds.
+Here are some of my thoughts on issues that may be of interest to parents of 10-12 year olds.
 Comments and suggestions are always much appreciated!